f_arrange() can now sort data frames in-place via the .in_place argument.

 in the list over environment objects.

-now evaluates its arguments dynamically. f_expand
+new_tbl now evaluates its arguments dynamically. f_expand also

 evaluates its argument dynamically unless the data is grouped and the